yaoyu-zhang/Mean-Field-Game/README.md

 # Mean-Field-Game
-The proof is in the pdf file.
+The proof is in the Detailed_proof file.